Endeavor (company)

-Endeavor Group Holdings, Inc. (formerly known as William Morris Endeavor and WME-IMG) is an American holding company for talent and media agencies with its primary offices in Beverly Hills, California, United States.
-The company was founded in April 2009 after the merger of the William Morris Agency and the original Endeavor Talent Agency.
+Endeavor Group Holdings, Inc. (formerly William Morris Endeavor and WME-IMG) is an American holding company for talent and media agencies with its primary offices in Beverly Hills, California.
+The company was founded in April 2009 after the merger of the William Morris Agency and Endeavor Talent Agency.
 Endeavor represents artists in film, television, music, theater, digital media, and publishing.
 It also represents the NFL and NHL.
-Endeavor owns the Ultimate Fighting Championship.
-It is headed by CEO Ari Emanuel and executive chairman Patrick Whitesell.
+Endeavor is majority owner of World Wrestling Entertainment (WWE) and the Ultimate Fighting Championship (UFC) through TKO Group.
+In collegiate athletics Endeavor-Learfield IMG represents The American, A10, Big 12, Conference USA, Horizon League, MAC, MEAC, OVC, SEC and WCC.

-The group owns a 20% stake in film and television production company Fifth Season (formerly Endeavor Content), with the remaining 80% owned by South Korean entertainment and retail company CJ ENM.
+The group additionally owns a 20% stake in film and television production company Fifth Season (formerly Endeavor Content), with the remaining 80% owned by South Korean entertainment and retail company CJ ENM.
+As of 2013 Endeavor was headed by CEO Ari Emanuel.

+On March 24, 2025, private equity firm Silver Lake completed a deal to take Endeavor private.
+Then executive chairman Patrick Whitesell relinquished his position and left the company.

 History

 Beginnings

 The Endeavor Talent Agency launched in 1995.
 By 2009, it was one of the fastest-growing Hollywood talent agencies, with The New York Times singling out its reputation for "quick thinking, ferocity and barely bridled ambition".